chiahrens/NatCam-VR-Cardboard/README.md

 # Setup Instructions
 - Download the Google Cardboard SDK for Unity here: https://developers.google.com/cardboard/unity/download
-- Import it into the project
+- Import the Cardboard SDK into the project
+- Download NatCam v1.2 here: https://www.assetstore.unity3d.com/en/#!/content/52154
 - Import NatCam v1.2 into the project
 - On the main camera, add a StereoController component and click 'Update Stereo Cameras'
 - Drag the Canvas under the camera, making it a child of the camera gameObject